What is a simultaneous kidney-pancreas transplant (SKP)?

 How successful are kidney-pancreas transplants?

-The total costs average $474,700 for kidney-pancreas transplants.
-This includes: the evaluation, getting the organ, hospital stay, doctor fees and follow-up care and medicine for the 180 days.
 Medicare pays for many of the kidney-pancreas transplant costs.
 If you have private insurance, you should check with your insurance agent about coverage for this transplant.
 This may help to pay for some of the costs.
-The social worker or a financial counselor at your transplant center may be able to help you find local, state or national programs that can help with the costs of the transplant and post operation treatment, including needed medicines.
+The social worker or a financial counselor at your transplant center may be able to help you find local, state or national programs that can help with the costs of the transplant and post-operation treatment, including needed medicines.

 How do I start the process?

-You start the process by speaking to your doctor about whether a kidney-pancreas transplant would be a good treatment choice for you.
+Start by speaking to your doctor about whether a kidney-pancreas transplant would be a good treatment choice for you.
 You will be referred to a transplant center.
 You will need to speak to the transplant coordinator at the center, who will make plans for you to have a complete medical evaluation.
-This evaluation will help you and your health care team decide whether the transplant would be a good choice for you.
+This evaluation will help you and your healthcare team decide whether the transplant would be a good choice for you.

 How am I evaluated for a kidney-pancreas transplant?